w3f/polkadot-wiki/docs/general/polkadot-v1.md

   [treasury](../learn/learn-polkadot-opengov-treasury.md) funds that can be accessed through [OpenGov](../learn/learn-polkadot-opengov.md) referendum.
 Those funds guarantee constant sponsorship for network upgrades, educational material, software development, events, and initiatives.
-- **Fast blockchain development.** This is achieved through the modular and flexible [Polkadot SDK Substrate](./glossary.md#substrate).
+- **Fast blockchain development.** This is achieved through the modular and flexible [Substrate, located within the Polkadot SDK](./glossary.md#substrate).
 Builders can create fully-fledged blockchains designed explicitly around their application and value proposition, while Polkadot takes care of security and interoperability.
 - **Fostering next-gen of Web3 core developers.** This is achieved through different initiatives such as [the Polkadot Blockchain Academy](https://polkadot.network/development/academy/) and [Polkadot Alpha Program](./alpha-program.md).